-The first exhibition in the UK of the work of herman de vries occupies the spring season at GroundWork gallery, King’s Lynn. herman de vries, now aged 85 is a grand figure in the world of art and environment, renowned for his sensitive attention to nature.
-This exhibition is all about stones and earth, presenting the artist’s assemblages of the world’s natural resources.
+The first exhibition in the UK of the work of herman de vries occupied GroundWork gallery’s first spring season in 2017. herman de vries, then 85, is a grand figure in the world of art and environment, renowned for his sensitive attention to nature.
+This exhibition presented the artist’s assemblages of the world’s natural resources.
 Remarkably varied soil samples from the Seychelles Islands and the Jura Mountains become rubbed drawings, revealing the range of colours which are otherwise hidden beneath the undergrowth.
-A framed lapidarium on the wall transforms what began as a seemingly random collection of the world’s pebbles into a little display of wondrous order and variety.
-A floor installation of precisely cut stones from the Steigerwald becomes a museum for a landscape which has since disappeared, lost to development.
-The exhibition includes his life’s work, the comprehensive ‘earth museum catalogue’, recently privately published and for sale as a limited edition.
+A framed lapidarium on the wall transformed what began as a seemingly random collection of the world’s pebbles into a little display of wondrous order and variety.
+A floor installation of precisely cut stones from the Steigerwald became a museum for a landscape which has since disappeared, lost to development.

 herman de vries is a poet both with words and images.
 He began as a scientist and has retained some of the attitudes from that profession: an investigative attitude to the world, an attention to experiment and clarity of presentation.
 He was a member of the zero group in the 1960s, originally making pure white works with measured geometry and precision.